 - Apparel Designer

 You’ll work on seasonal collections, technical gear, or lifestyle lines, depending on your placement.
-This job involves sketching, using design software, collaborating with production teams, and staying ahead of trends. - Graphic Designer
+This job involves sketching, using design software, and collaborating with production teams. - Graphic Designer

 From email layouts to campaign visuals, graphic designers bring brand visuals to life.
-You’ll work within brand guidelines while still pushing boundaries creatively.
-A strong portfolio and quick turnaround speed are essential. - Footwear Concept Designer
+You’ll work within brand guidelines while still pushing boundaries creatively. - Footwear Concept Designer

 This niche role focuses on turning early ideas into full concepts.
-You’ll work with innovation teams and materials experts to sketch prototypes and explore new shapes, tech, or construction methods.
+You’ll work with innovation teams and materials experts to sketch prototypes and explore new shapes.

 Logistics and Warehousing